RTÉ: Internet

-The URL 'RTE.ie' is the brand name and home of RTÉ's online activities.
-The site began publishing on 26 May 1996.
+The URL "RTE.ie" is the brand name and home of RTÉ's online activities.
+The website began publishing on 26 May 1996.
 It operates on an entirely commercial basis, receiving none of the licence fee which funds much of RTÉ's activity.
-The site is funded by advertising and section sponsorship.
-As of 2007, it is among the top 5,000 most visited websites globally, by Alexa rankings and among the top 20 sites in Ireland, with certified impressions of almost 40 million per month and more than 1.5 million unique users.
-The most recent revamp of the website took place on 30 January 2007.
+The website is funded by advertising and section sponsorship.
+As of 2007, it is among the top 5,000 most visited websites globally (by Alexa ranking) and among the top 20 sites in Ireland, with certified impressions of almost 40 million per month and more than 1.5 million unique users.

-In recent years RTÉ has been expanding its web broadcasting capabilities.
-With improved access to online material and better methods of delivery, there is now a comprehensive range of services online.
-RTÉ streams all of its radio stations online, including digital, and there is a web-only TV channel, RTÉ News Now as well as the availability to watch live programmes, subject to copyright.

 RTÉ Player

-On Tuesday 21 April 2009, RTÉ launched its on-demand service the RTÉ Player.
-The service allows broadband users in Ireland to view some of RTÉ's top rated homegrown (i.e. RTÉ News, The Late Late Show) and international (i.e. Home and Away, Grey's Anatomy) TV series for free up to 21 days after its initial broadcast.
-A cut-down version is available outside Ireland.
+On 21 April 2009, RTÉ launched its on-demand service RTÉ Player.
+The service allows broadband users in Ireland to view some of RTÉ's top-rated homegrown television series (i.e., RTÉ News and The Late Late Show) and international series (i.e., Home and Away and Grey's Anatomy) free of charge.
+A pared-down version is available outside Ireland.
+Director General Kevin Bakhurst stated another revamp of the website and apps was expected in 2026.

 RTÉ and Netflix

-On Thursday, 13 September 2012: RTÉ Digital confirmed that it has signed a deal with Netflix to host its programming.
-Episodes of RTÉ television dramas and comedies, including The Clinic, Trivia, Killinaskully, and Mattie, will be added to Netflix and available outside Ireland under a new deal between the broadcaster and the online subscription service.
+On 13 September 2012, RTÉ Digital confirmed that it had signed a deal with the online subscription service Netflix to host RTÉ's programming.
+Episodes of RTÉ television dramas and comedies, including The Clinic, Trivia, Killinaskully, and Mattie, would be added to Netflix and available outside Ireland under this deal.